Memory refresh

-How DRAM refresh works
+Operation

-While the memory is operating, each memory cell must be refreshed repetitively, within the maximum interval between refreshes specified by the manufacturer, which is usually in the millisecond region.
-Refreshing does not employ the normal memory operations (read and write cycles) used to access data, but specialized cycles called refresh cycles which are generated by separate counter circuits in the memory circuitry and interspersed between normal memory accesses.
+While the memory is operating, each memory cell must be refreshed repetitively and within the maximum interval between refreshes specified by the manufacturer, usually in the millisecond region.
+Refreshing does not employ the normal memory operations (read and write cycles) used to access data, but specialized cycles called refresh cycles which are generated by separate counter circuits and interspersed between normal memory accesses.

 The storage cells on a memory chip are laid out in a rectangular array of rows and columns.
-The read process in DRAM is destructive and removes the charge on the memory cells in an entire row, so there is a row of specialized latches on the chip called sense amplifiers, one for each column of memory cells, to temporarily hold the data.
-During a normal read operation, the sense amplifiers after reading and latching the data, rewrite the data in the accessed row before sending the bit from a single column to output.
-This means the normal read electronics on the chip can refresh an entire row of memory in parallel, significantly speeding up the refresh process.
-A normal read or write cycle refreshes a row of memory, but normal memory accesses cannot be relied on to hit all the rows within the necessary time, necessitating a separate refresh process.
-Rather than use the normal read cycle in the refresh process, to save time an abbreviated cycle called a refresh cycle is used.
+The read process in DRAM is destructive and removes the charge on the memory cells in an entire row, so there is a column of specialized latches on the chip called sense amplifiers, one for each column of memory cells, to temporarily hold the data.
+During a normal read operation, the sense amplifiers after reading and latching the data, rewrite the data in the accessed row.
+This arrangement allows the normal read electronics on the chip to refresh an entire row of memory in parallel, significantly speeding up the refresh process.
+Although a normal read or write cycle refreshes a row of memory, normal memory accesses cannot be relied on to hit all the rows within the necessary time, necessitating a separate refresh process.
+Rather than use the normal read cycle in the refresh process, to save time, an abbreviated refresh cycle is used.
 The refresh cycle is similar to the read cycle, but executes faster for two reasons: